Core Services Realignment

 Background

-CPPW has been tracking this closely and pushing City leaders to work directly with impacted staff and labor partners instead of making decisions behind closed doors.
+CPPW has been tracking this closely and pushing City leaders to work directly with impacted staff and labor partners instead of making decisions behind closed doors, actively pushing for transparency, worker involvement, and fair treatment throughout this process.

 Status by area